 At TODAY we take care to recommend items we hope you’ll enjoy!
 Just so you know, TODAY may get a small share of the revenue.Using interviews with specialists, online reviews and personal experience, TODAY editors, writers and experts take care to recommend items we really like and hope you’ll enjoy!
 TODAY does have affiliate relationships with various online retailers.
 So, while every product is independently selected, if you buy something through our links, we may get a small share of the revenue.

 There aren't many skin care products that provide visible results within a week (aside from maybe self-tanners).
-So when I read that 100% of women reported seeing results within a week of using Neutrogena's Rapid Wrinkle Repair Night Moisturizer I was skeptical.
+So when I read that 100% of women reported seeing visible results within a week of using Neutrogena's Rapid Wrinkle Repair Night Moisturizer, I was skeptical.

-That's a pretty bold claim for a product that doesn't have botox in it, is available in drugstores and costs less than $20.
+That's a pretty bold claim for a product that's available in drugstores, doesn't have botox in it and costs less than $20.

-Still, I wasn't skeptical enough to not try it.
+Still, I wasn't skeptical enough to not try it in the first place.
 It's one of the winners of Good Housekeeping's 2019 Beauty Awards, and as long as I have a choice, I'd rather sport cat eyes than crows feet.

 The reviews seemed promising

-Before committing, I skimmed the online reviews.
-They came from people ranging in age from their 20s (like me) to their 80s — many who said they have been using it for years.
-In other words, it sounded like one of few skin care products that I could share with my mom and my 91-year-old grandmother if I wanted to.
+Before committing to a purchase I skimmed the online reviews.
+They came from people ranging in age from their 20s (like me) to their 80s — many said they've been using it for years.
+In other words, it sounded like one of the very few skin care products that I could share with my mom and my 91-year-old grandmother if I wanted to.

 Most of the reviews were very good.
-On Walmart it has a 4-star rating from 397 reviews.
-On Amazon, it has a 3.9-star rating from 1,287 reviews.
+On Walmart it has an average 4-star rating from 421 reviewers.
+On Amazon, it has a 3.9-star rating from 2,861 reviewers.
 Even more impressive is the fact it's on Amazon's list of top 10 best-selling facial night creams.
-That says a lot considering how many night creams are out there!
+That says a lot considering how many night creams are on the market!

 You can feel it working

-I'd apply a dime-sized amount of cream at night, after washing my face, and wake up looking like I'd spent the day before on a boat, in the sun.
+At night, I apply a dime-sized portion of the moisturizer to my face and rinse it with water.
+When I wake up, I look like I spent the day basking in the sun on a boat.
 I'm naturally pale, so I actually appreciated the color.

 It made a visible difference

-First things first: I haven't noticed anything yet on the deep frown lines I have on my forehead, but that's to be expected.
+Just to be clear, I haven't seen a noticeable difference on my deep frown lines on my forehead, but with any skincare product it takes time to make an impact.
 According to this Harvard Medical School article, it takes 3-6 months of regular retinol use to really see improvements.
 The same article says you'll see the best results after 6-12 months of regular use.

 However, my inner skeptic was silenced after just a week of use.
 I tried not to look too closely at my crows feet during Days 1-7.
 But on Day 8, I took my "after pictures" and compared them with my "before pictures."
 The difference is definitely noticeable, and in a good way.

-My fine lines are a little finer.
-Plus, I actually like the little flush of color in my face.
-In fact, I think I look better in the after pictures where all I'm wearing is a little mascara than I do in the before pictures where I'm wearing more makeup.
+My fine lines are a little finer and I actually like the little flush of color in my face.
+In fact, I think I look better in the after pictures even though I'm wearing less makeup.